envoyproxy/gateway/DOCS.md

 ## Documentation Workflow

-To work with the docs, just edit reStructuredText files in `docs`, then run
+To work with the docs, just edit reStructuredText or Markdown files in `docs`, then run

 ```bash
 make docs